descamillafuentes28/class_3_hw/README.md

-# Class 3 Homework
+# Class 3 Homework -- Get the change for the S&P 500 for each day

 ## Directions

-### 1. Split this array up based on the data type
+### 1. Write a loop that goes through the array
-### 2. Sort each Array
+### 2. Calculate the day over day change
-- Numbers by lowest to highest
-- Strings by alphabetical order
-- Booleans by True -> false
+### 3. Push the change, along with the date to an array

-### 3. Console log all three arrays
+### 4. Console log the resulting array